-on complies with the PDPO.
-Vaccination / test records can be retained but ng as necessary for the purpose for which the data was collected.
-Data on pared to vaccination record) will likely be out of date very quickly and the herefore likely to be short.
+Yes, provided the initial collection complies with the PDPO.
+Vaccination / test records can be retained but should only be retained for as long as necessary for the purpose for which the data was collected.
+Data on test results in particular (as compared to vaccination record) will likely be out of date very quickly and the appropriate retention period is therefore likely to be short.